FOCUS-Fast fashion firms prepare for EU crackdown on waste mountain

 Exports of used clothes from the EU have boomed since 2000 https://tmsnrt.rs/3sCcaWY

-(Reporting by Corina Pons in Madrid, Helen Reid in London; Additional reporting by Horaci Garcia and Nacho Doce in Barcelona; Editing by Frank Jack Daniel)
+(Reporting by Corina Pons in Madrid, Helen Reid in London; Additional reporting by Horaci Garcia and Nacho Doce in Barcelona and Kate Masters in New York; Editing by Frank Jack Daniel)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.